MicrosoftDocs/cloud-adoption-framework/templates/scenarios/migrate.md

 # Migrate {{Token-Name}}

 Establish a driving statement to shape migration of this technology platform.
+Best practice encourages customers to create a migration statement, using the [Cloud Adoption Framework's migrate methodology](../../migrate/index.md).
+Migrate and modernize existing workloads.

 ## {{Token-Name}} process details